Understanding Credit Ratings

 The rating agencies that provide ratings for display on EMMA are registered with the Securities and Exchange Commission (SEC) as Nationally Recognized Statistical Rating Organizations (NRSRO).
 A full listing of the NRSROs can be found on the SEC's web site.
 The MSRB has committed to displaying on the EMMA website the ratings for municipal securities assigned by an NRSRO that agrees to make them available to the public through the EMMA website, subject to the terms of the applicable MSRB filing with the SEC.

-EMMA also displays additional information provided by Fitch, Kroll Bond Rating Agency, Moody’s Investors Service, Inc and Standard and Poor’s, including forward-looking statements concerning the likelihood that a rating may change.
+EMMA also displays additional information provided by Fitch Ratings, Kroll Bond Rating Agency, Moody’s Investors Service and Standard and Poor’s, including forward-looking statements concerning the likelihood that a rating may change.
 The amount of information displayed for each security varies and it is important to note that not all municipal securities are rated by Fitch Ratings, Kroll Bond Rating Agency, Moody’s Investors Service and Standard and Poor’s.
-In particular, a municipal security for which no rating information is shown on the EMMA website may be rated by other rating agencies that have not agreed to make their ratings available to the public through the EMMA website.
-Similarly, a municipal security for which rating information is shown on the EMMA website from Fitch Ratings, Kroll Bond Rating Agency, Moody’s Investors Service, and/or Standard & Poor’s may also be rated by other rating agencies that have not agreed to make their ratings available to the public through the EMMA website.
-A lack of a rating from any of these rating agencies for a particular municipal security does not necessarily indicate that the security is considered “unrated” since it may be rated by another rating agency, nor does it necessarily indicate that the security is any less or more creditworthy than other municipal securities.
+A lack of a rating from any of these rating agencies for a particular municipal security does not necessarily indicate that the security is considered “unrated” since it may be rated by another rating agency that has not agreed to make ratings available on EMMA, nor does it necessarily indicate that the security is any less or more creditworthy than other municipal securities.